Cosmological constraints on Ho\v{r}ava gravity revised in light of GW170817 and GRB170817A and the degeneracy with massive neutrinos: Cosmological Constraints

 For the analysis we consider the following combinations: BK15+Plk18, hereafter BKP, which will be the baseline dataset; on top of it we include first lens, DES and Pantheon (BKP+lens+DES+Pth), and then we consider JLA in place of Pantheon (BKP+lens+DES+JLA).

 For the MCMC likelihood analysis we use the \texttt{EFTCosmoMC} code~\cite{Raveri:2014cka}.
-We consider the Ho\v rava gravity base model with a fixed $\xi=1$ and varying $\lambda$ and $\eta$.
+We consider the Ho\v rava gravity base model with a fixed $\xi=1$ to satisfy GWs constraints and varying $\lambda$ and $\eta$.
 For the latter we consider flat priors: $\log_{10}(\lambda-1) \in {[-13, 0.1]}$ and $\log_{10} \eta \in {[-13, 0.1]}$.
+The adopted ranges are consistent with stability conditions, which in any case are automatically enforced by the stability module of EFTCAMB \cite{Frusciante:2016xoj,DeFelice:2016ucp,Frusciante:2018vht}.
 We use a logarithmic sampler for these parameters following Ref.~\cite{Frusciante:2015maa}.
 In addition to the model's parameters we vary the physical densities of cold dark matter $\Omega_c h^2$ and baryons $\Omega_b h^2$, the angular size of the sound horizon at recombination $\theta_{MC}$, the reionization optical depth $\tau$, the primordial amplitude $\ln(10^{10} A_s)$ and spectral index $n_s$ of scalar perturbations and the tensor-to-scalar ratio $r$.
 We also consider the additional case of a varying summed neutrino mass $\Sigma m_\nu$.